What does a lender look at in a basic home loan application?

 • A history of saving your income shows you can manage money; ie you have more money coming in than going out.

-Be aware: When your lender looks at your savings, they look at the regular deposits going into your account to build up your account.
+Be aware: When your lender looks at your savings, they look at the regular deposits going into your account to build up your balance.
 A sudden lump sum deposit (eg from your tax refund, inheritance, or a monetary gift), is not usually considered as ‘savings,’ because there’s no proof you’ve built this up yourself.

 This rule also protects the lender from applicants who have a relative ‘dump’ a lot of money into their account just to get their loan approved, and then move that money back out.
 Borrowers who might do this are not a good risk for the lender, which is why they look at several months of your savings accounts and not just the amount you hold in there.